 - What else?!

-3. Extra Ninja Nugget: Only Ask Your Happy Customers for Referrals
+3. Only Ask Your Happy Customers for Referrals

-You may have the best product on earth, but some of your customers still aren’t going to love it.
+You may have the best product on earth, but some of your customers still aren’t going to dig it.
 That’s life.

 Pro tip: you don’t want to ask the “haters” to refer.
-It’s a recipe for hate mail.
+It has you come off as tone-deaf and it’s a recipe for problems.
 Thusly, you’ll want an automated system that allows you to get feedback from all your customers, but then only asks those who were happy with their experience for referrals.
 On the other hand, those who gave negative feedback, giving them the opportunity to vent is critical, because…

 - You get to learn from their experience and improve, and…

-- They’re less likely to take to the streets with their message of malice (#blastyourassonsocial).
+- They’re less likely to take to the streets with their message of malice (#blastyoura$$onsocial).

 4. Give Specific, Measurable Calls to Action: